Cspeisman/stager/README.md

     ./bin/deploy

 If there were no errors reported then visit either `http://master.{{your domain}}` or `http://gh-pages.{{your domain}}` (depending on how your site is configured on GitHub) to check that it worked.
-Other branches should also work.
+Other branche names should also work.

 ### Post install: